List of Playboy Playmates of 1975

 The following is a list of Playboy Playmates of 1975.
-Playboy magazine names their Playmate of the Month each month throughout the year.
+Playboy magazine names its Playmate of the Month each month throughout the year.

 January

 Lynnda Kimball (born May 1, 1952) is an American model.
 She was Playboy magazine's Playmate of the Month for the January 1975 issue.
 Her centerfold was photographed by Mario Casilli.

 February

-Laura Misch (born November 23, 1953) is an American model, actress and writer.
+Laura Misch (born November 23, 1953) is an American model, actress, and writer.
 She was Playboy magazine's Playmate of the Month for the February 1975 issue.
 Her centerfold was photographed by Richard Fegley.

 March

 Ingeborg Sørensen (born May 16, 1948) is a Norwegian model.
 She was Playboy magazine's Playmate of the Month for its March 1975 issue.
 Her centerfold was photographed by Mario Casilli.

 April

 Victoria Cunningham (born May 28, 1952) is an American actress and model.
 She was Playboy magazine's Playmate of the Month for the April 1975 issue.
 Her centerfold was photographed by Mario Casilli.
 She also appeared on the cover of the March 1976 issue of Playboy.